 What advice would you give to the students interested in pursuing a career in Cryptography?

 EA: I would tell them to not be afraid of the challenges that they might encounter during the initial months of their research.
-I will also advise them that it is not going to be easy but it is going to be rewarding and they should never get discouraged easily.
-They should go for it and be curious all the time.
-The students should be able to think out-of-the-box because one of the main qualities of a good researcher is to think differently.
-The only way to move towards progress, innovation, and something more interesting requires opening doors to new concepts and ideas and not sticking to the conventional wisdom.
-Hence, students are advised to try stretching the boundaries of conventional knowledge.
+It is not going to be easy but it is going to be rewarding and they should never get discouraged easily.
+They should simply go for it and be curious at all times.
+Also, thinking out-of-the-box is one of the main qualities of a good researcher.
+So, do not be afraid to think the unthinkable!
+The way to make a difference will require to open doors to new concepts and ideas and not necessarily stick to the conventional wisdom.